 From designing Star Wars merchandise, and Hillary Clinton campaign buttons, to writing six books, to interviewing designers and other creative masterminds, to working with the world’s largest brands and having her artwork exhibited around the world, Debbie Millman has really done it all.
 Even though it may seem that her path to success was smooth, she didn’t always have it all figured out.
 After graduating from college, she didn’t feel confident enough to pursue her dream of becoming an artist or a writer, and often had to do commercial work in order to support herself.
 She now talks openly about those years of rejection, disappointment and struggle before finding her niche.

-Debbie will address all of these, as well as talk about how we can all be designers of our creative lives during a one-night-only special event hosted by The Power of Storytelling & Visual Playground on Monday, August 7, 2017, at Sala Studio – National Theatre of Bucharest.
+Debbie will address all of these, as well as talk about how we can all be designers of our creative lives during a one-night-only special event hosted by The Power of Storytelling & Visual Playground on Monday, August 7, at 7 pm, at Sala Studio – National Theatre of Bucharest.
 Tickets are available through Eventbook.

 As president of the design group at Sterling Brands for 20 years, she has worked with over 200 of the world’s largest brands, including Burger King, Tropicana and Ben and Jerry’s, as well as the No More movement.
 She has designed wrapping paper and beach towels for One Kings Lane, greeting cards for Mohawk, MOO and Card-To-Art, playing cards for DeckStarter, notebooks for Shutterstock and Baron Fig, and t-shirts for Within The Fold.